-In the E.U., there exists a process for approval of generic biological medicinal products once patent protection and other forms of data and market exclusivity have expired.
-Arrangements for approval of biosimilar products exist in the United States, as well.
+In the European Union, or E.U., there exists a process for approval of generic biological medicinal products once patent protection and other forms of data and market exclusivity have expired.
+Arrangements for approval of biosimilar products exist in the U.S., as well.
 Other jurisdictions are considering adopting legislation that would allow the approval of generic biological medicinal products.
 If generic medicinal products are approved, competition from such products may substantially reduce sales of our products.